One of the most popular questions asked of Chicago personal injury attorneys is how long it takes to settle a claim.

-While it seems like a simple question, there is no easy answer because each case is different and each case takes a different amount of time to reach resolution.
+While it seems like a simple question, there is no easy answer because each case is different, and each case takes an additional amount of time to resolve.

-Through our experience bringing personal injury claims, we know some of the difference that affects the length of time it takes to settle a claim.
+Through our experience bringing personal injury claims, we know some of the factors that affect the length of time it takes to settle a claim.

 Liability Can Affect the Length of a Claim

 Different Injuries Can Cause Different Settlement Times

 In personal injury claims

 , not all injuries are treated the same.
 After an accident, some people have minor injuries and make a quick recovery.
 However, other people may sustain catastrophic injuries or even die.
 The nature and complexity of injuries due to an accident can affect the length of time necessary to settle a claim.
 More serious injuries that are worth significant money usually take longer than less serious, lower value claims.

 Further, an attorney will want to know the extent of injuries before attempting to settle a case.
 To ensure that you obtain a fair offer for your injuries, an attorney usually does not begin to negotiate a settlement until all of your medical treatment is done or at least the extent of your future medical treatment is known.

 Surgery or more aggressive treatment often means a longer path to recovery.
 This can also lead to a longer personal injury case.
 Sometimes victims want to settle their case before their treatment is complete.
 Generally this is not a good idea.
 Once you reach a settlement, your case is over.
 If you need additional treatment in the future you will not be able to reopen your case to cover it.
 There is no second chance to get a personal injury claim correct.
 Therefore, it is important to work with a knowledgeable attorney from the beginning of your case through settlement.